 Math Placement Examinations

 The math placement exam has been designed to ensure correct evaluation of your mathematical skills prior to beginning your course work at Morris.
 Topics include advanced algebra, elementary functions and trigonometry and it is strongly recommended that you spend some time reviewing those topics from your high school mathematics courses.
-When you are admitted to Morris, you will be eligible to take a sample exam online.
+When you are admitted to Morris, you will be eligible to take a sample exam online and then to self-register and take the placement exam at that time.

 Although not all new freshmen students are required to take this exam, students who select majors that require calculus, or others who would like to take a math course at Morris will need to take this exam to determine the course that fits their proficiency.
 It is important to study prior to the exam date.